 • Demand Surge: Meeting skyrocketing demand while maintaining efficiency.

-2. Generative AI as the Solution:
+2. Generative as the Solution:

 • Cost Optimization: Streamlining operations, reducing waste, and cutting costs through automation and data-driven insights.